1967 Quarter Value & No Mint Mark Guide

 During the minting process, mishaps occasionally occurred.
 Understanding these errors—and knowing the error 1967 quarter what to look for—can increase the value.

 One of the errors is the Double Die Obverse (DDO).
-This error happens when the coin's obverse side is struck twice by the die in slightly misaligned positions.
+This error happens when the obverse is struck twice by the die in slightly misaligned positions.
 The result is a doubling effect, most noticeable on inscriptions like "LIBERTY," "IN GOD WE TRUST," or the date itself.
 If you examine these areas under magnification and notice a clear duplication of the letters or numbers, you might possess a DDO error example.

 Clipped Planchet errors are also noteworthy.
 These happen during the blanking process when the metal strip doesn't advance correctly, causing the blanks to overlap the edge of the strip.
 This results in a portion missing along the edge, known as a "clip."
-The clip can be straight or curved, and its size can vary.

 Perhaps the rarest and most valuable errors are the Wrong Planchet errors.
 These occur when a coin is struck on a planchet intended for a different denomination or metal composition.
 For instance, if a 1967 rare quarter was mistakenly struck on a dime planchet or an old silver planchet from before 1965, it would be an extraordinary find.